Civil Partnership Dissolution

 It usually takes at least six months to dissolve an uncontested civil partnership, but it can take longer if your partner contests ending the relationship.

-In some cases it is recommended to get a Financial Settlement Order approved before ending the civil partnership, as a Financial Settlement Order helps to protect your finances by ensuring that your former partner can’t make a claim for a share of your assets in the future.
+In some cases it is recommended to get a Financial Settlement Order approved before ending the civil partnership.
+These orders help to protect your finances by ensuring that your former partner can’t make a claim for a share of your assets in the future.

 Why use Rothera Bray for civil partnership dissolution?